-Put the suspension lines on a line separator so that half of them are on the left, and half are on the right.
+- Put the suspension lines on a line separator so that half of them are on the left, and half are on the right.
 Put a weight on the skirt to fix the canopy.

-2) Find center point
+2) Find the center panel

-- Follow the outer suspension line to find the center panels to start folding
+- Follow the outer suspension line to find the center panels to start folding with